JanneMattila/www/docs/_posts/2023/12/2023-12-29-advent-of-code-visualizations.markdown

 ---
 layout: posts
 title:  "My Advent of Code 2023 visualizations"
-image: /assets/posts/2023/12/27/advent-of-code/aoc-2023-day23.png
+image: /assets/posts/2023/12/29/advent-of-code/aoc-2023-day23.png
 date:   2023-12-28 06:00:00 +0300
 categories: appdev
 tags: appdev advent-of-code aoc fun
 ---
 [Advent of Code 2023](https://adventofcode.com/) is now over.
 25 days of intense coding puzzles behind us.
-I'm sure every participant learned something new and I can assure you that I did.
+I'm sure every participant learned something new, and I can assure you that I did.

 Before Advent of Code 2023 started, I wrote about it [in this blog]({% post_url 2023/11/2023-11-27-advent-of-code %}) and mentioned that I haven't done many visualizations for my solutions over the years.

-This year I took a another approach and tried to build as many visualizations as time permitted.
+This year I took another approach and tried to build as many visualizations as time permitted.

 So, here are my visualizations for Advent of Code 2023:

 #### Day 11

-{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2023/12/28/advent-of-code/aoc-2023-day11.png" %}
+{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2023/12/29/advent-of-code/aoc-2023-day11.png" %}

 #### Day 14